Kaspersky Password Manager Review 2023

 Kaspersky offers two-factor authentication only for your Kaspersky user account, but not the password manager itself.

-You're likely to notice one major absence from the desktop version, namely, that of 2-factor authentication.
-This option is available for your Kaspersky user account.
-In the event that someone gains access to your device and master password, however, the service's 2FA won't provide any protection.
+You're likely to notice one major absence from the desktop version, namely, that of two-factor authentication.
+While available for your Kaspersky user account, it isn't part of the app.
+Should someone gain access to your device and master password, the service's 2FA won't provide any protection.

-Additional security features, such as a virtual keyboard to protect against keylogging, aren't offered.
+Additional security features, like a virtual keyboard to protect against keylogging, aren't offered.

-For years, Kaspersky's password generator suffered from a major security shortcoming, namely, its password generator.
-According to Ledger Donjon , a Bitcoin security firm's research team, passwords generated by Kaspersky's tool can be easily cracked by using a random number generator in combination with the system's time.
+For years, Kaspersky's Password Manager had a major security weakness: Its password generator.
+According to Ledger Donjon, a Bitcoin security firm's research team, passwords generated by Kaspersky's tool can be easily cracked by using a random number generator in combination with the system's time.

-What's worse, Kaspersky was informed about this weakness as early as 2019, but reacted slowly, taking four months to rectify the issue, and only releasing a patch to users 16 months later which encouraged them to change their passwords.
+What's worse, Kaspersky was notified about this weakness as early as 2019, but reacted slowly, taking four months to rectify the issue.
+It only released a patch for users 16 months later, and even then, it only encouraged them to change their passwords.
 This means that most users unknowingly used weak passwords for nearly 2 years.

-Even though the weaknesses have been dealt with und Kaspersky's password generator now creates secure passwords, we expect more transparency and finesse from a company specializing in cybersecurity.
+By now, the weaknesses have been dealt with and Kaspersky's password generator creates secure passwords, however, we expect more transparency and finesse from a cybersecurity specialist.

 Security